jshawl/peanut-butter-and-jelly/11-angular/angular_intro_controllers_directives/readme.md

 ViewModel is a model which has been tailored to support a specific UI, helping in easing data binding.
 In our case, when we did `ng-controller="todosController as todosCtrl"`, we're creating a new instance of our controller -- the View Model -- that is tailored to support our interface.
 In this way, we can use the View Model to access functions and properties we've defined in our controller.
 Everytime we load the DOM we create a new View Model based on the functionality defined in the controller.

 ## ng-model + break(40/80)

-We can utilize the view model in a variety of ways.
+i still think you can mention ng-model above, and then revisit it here We can utilize the view model in a variety of ways.
 We'll be using view model to leverage the angular directive `ng-model` to retreive and set data.
 We can actually just create properties on the view model to serve this end.

 We can see all of our todos, we can even toggle forms to create new ones and edit existing ones.
 Theres just one problem.
 We can't actually create or edit todos yet.
 We need a way to access the values of the input elements and call a function to create the Todo in the form.
 We'll be using `ng-model` and `ng-submit` to do these things.
 Let's get the functionality working for creating Todos.
 In `index.html`: